MurphyPone/murphypone.github.io/src/content/strong-eventual-consistency.md

 - **safety**: If the causal history of replicas $i$ and $j$ is the same, the abstract state of these replicas must be equivalent
 - **liveness**: If some element $e$ is in the causal history of $i$, then it will <a class="eventually">eventually</a> be in the causal history of $j$

-Inductively, the pairwise <a class="eventually">eventual</a> consistency defined by these two poperties guarantees convergence for any non-empty subset of replicas contingent on the <a class="eventually">eventual</a> receipt of all updates.
+Inductively, the pairwise <a class="eventually">eventual</a> consistency defined by these two properties guarantees convergence for any non-empty subset of replicas contingent on the <a class="eventually">eventual</a> receipt of all updates.

 ## Fuck, Dantooine Is Big